susyjam/3.5-Months-of-Bertelsmann-Scholarship-Data-Track/README.md

 #### My quote of the day: What's coming is better than what's gone!
 ![ What's coming is better than what's gone! ][D68.1]

+## Day 69 - D62 #60daysofudacity : Tuesday, February  9, 2021

+ 1. Today I continued with the Machine Learning Engineer with Microsoft Azure course
+ 2. My quote of the day: A little progress each day adds up to big results
+ 3. Today I had my first class of a Diploma in higher education

+My progress log link on github

+Today I want to motivate @Jonathan Papworth @Jessy Chen @iMartins @Frida @Avinash Kumar @Harkirat Singh @LauraT @Smpsnseun.Udacity @Vipul Aggarwal @Oluwatosin @Olga Gnatenko @hilsia @Gustavo @Richard @Aarthi Alagammai @Viena Baca @Sumnima Thapa @maibelca @Guillermo Fontánez @Ghulam Mustafa   @Syed Haider Ali Shah @Agni @Haseeb Ahmed Khan @Aishwarya Nevrekar @Ashish Kumar Panigrahy to continue with great enthusiasm in this learning challenge 💜

+#### My quote of the day: A little progress each day adds up to big results
+![ a little progress each day adds up to big results ][D69.1]
+#### My first class of a Diploma in higher education
+![ my first class of a Diploma in higher education ][D69.2]